Skittles (sport): Somerset and Bristol

 The rules and team formats of "Somerset" skittles vary.
-Major skittles areas include Bridgwater, Wells, Yeovil, Taunton, Weston-super-Mare, and Burnham-on-Sea.
+Major skittles areas include Bridgwater, Wells, Yeovil, Taunton, Weston-super-Mare, Burnham-on-Sea, Glastonbury and Street.
 Bristol is also included in the "Somerset" skittles "set".
 Depending on where the leagues play, there may be 6 players per side (normally in summer leagues), or 8 per side (winter).
 There are mixed leagues (males and females in each team) and there are all male leagues and all female leagues.
 The highest known score in a game of 8 man skittles was in the Street and District league, this was by Ryan Church for the Carrot Crunchers.
 He scored 97 in 6 hands including two 26 spares.

 Traditionally, Somerset skittles uses wooden balls (made from apple wood or similar) and wooden pins.
 Times have changed and for various reasons, some alleys now use composite rubber balls and nylon pins.

-In North Somerset, teams are of 12 (winter leagues) and 9 (summer leagues).
-Players may be organised in sets of 3 or 4 (teams of 12 only).

 Bristol and North Somerset alleys have, in the past been known for their "camber".
 Some alleys were (and still are) raised in the middle, making bowling an accurate art.